(EXPANDED FROM 4/18/2023)

 Meagan Kathleen Monahan suggested that the purchase of Cadillacs by African-Americans “signified not only wealth and economic stature but also a personal victory against racism, where the public act of driving one’s automobile placed one on the same social level as white Americans” (2012), p.
 13).

-It wasn’t just about stature.
+That said, it wasn’t just about stature.
 Driving While Black author Gretchen Sorin noted that large cars such as Cadillacs and Buicks were also preferred as a response to the challenges African-Americans faced while driving long distances — and not only in the south.
 Because they might not find restaurants where they were allowed eat or motels to stay at overnight, their car needed to be big enough to sleep in and carry essentials such as food (WHYY, 2020).

-Sorin debunked the stereotype that today African-Americans own a disproportionate number of Cadillacs.
+Sorin also debunked the stereotype that today African-Americans own a disproportionate number of Cadillacs.
 She said they do so in the same proportion as white Americans — 3 percent (WHYY, 2020).

 NOTES: